claimvantage/sfdx-jenkins-shared-library/README.md

 [Creates a scratch org](vars/createScratchOrg.groovy) and adds values relating to that to the supplied `org` object for use by later steps.
 This step has to come before most other steps.
 The org is created with the minimum duration value of `--durationdays 1` as the number of active scratch orgs is limited, and failing builds might not get to their **deleteScratchOrg** step.
 You can change the duration day by changing the Org object.
 Details of the created org are output into the log via an **echo** step.
+It sets job name as the alias for the created scratch org.

 * _org_